Black hole spectroscopy of collapsing and merging neutron stars

 The baryonic mass on the fifth refinement level outside the approximated AH shows a different profile than in the \texttt{Class I} example.
-Instead of all matter plunging into the BH over a comparatively small time scale, we retain a disk mass of around $10^{-6}$.
+Instead of all matter plunging into the BH over a comparatively small timescale, we retain a disk mass of around $10^{-6}$.
 Still, matter falls back to the BH, as can be seen from the slight negative gradient in the $\delta m$ time evolution.

 The exact behavior is best seen when looking at the BH mass at the bottom of Fig.~\ref{fig:B5}.
 Between $0$ and $100$ after horizon formation, we see that the BH mass is unchanged.
 This is also the time span in which we observe the initial unmodified ringdown.
 However, shortly after, the BH mass increases as matter falls back.
 This is when the additional excitations in the ringdown signal can be seen.
 Looking at the evolution of the BH mass, we can clearly correlate the onset of the perturbations in the waveform to the onset of BH growth due to back-falling matter.
 Whether the additional observed features are a result of matter falling into the black hole or from the emission of secondary GWs (as in~\cite{Laeuger2025}), can not be clearly answered with the help of our simulations.
 In total, the BH mass increases by about 0.1\% from the onset of matter backfall at around $t-t_\mathrm{AH}=100$ to the end at around $t-t_\mathrm{AH}=300$.